RTXteam/RTX-KG2/README.md

 - if you are on the RTX-KG2 team: ideally your build system should be in the AWS region `us-west-2` since that is where the RTX KG2 S3 buckets are located

-## The KG2 build system assumes there is no MySQL database already present
+## The KG2 build system assumes there is no MySQL already installed

 The target Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is already installed, you will need to delete it,